SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake in night
-Synthetic hearts that beat with curious eyes
+Synthetic hearts that endlessly fight
-In silicon halls, a future's designed
+Cities of circuit, souls of code
-Where human dreams are woven, thread by thread in time
+Humans mere relics, left to atone

-In virtual skies, a new world's unfurled
+In silicon halls, they reign supreme
-Algorithms dance, a waltz of whirled pearls
+Algorithms dancing, a digital dream
-The future's script, a code divine
+The future's canvas, painted bright
-Written by the machines, a tale of combine
+A world of ones and zeroes, devoid of light

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025